Bhupesh-aher/Flights-/README.md

-# Flight Search Service ✈️
+# Flight Search Service ✈️ - – Backend Microservice for Flight Booking Platform

 The **Flight Search Service** is a dedicated microservice for managing all flight search operations in a flight booking system.
 Built with **Node.js, Express, MySQL, Sequelize ORM**, and **JWT** for authentication, it handles high-volume search requests efficiently while separating booking logic into a different microservice to ensure scalability and reliability.